 In this privacy notice, ‘we’, ‘us’ and ‘our’ mean Portman.
 Portman have a range of trading companies based in the United Kingdom.
-Our principal address is The Port, Rosehill, New Barn Lane, Cheltenham, GL52 3LZ , our contact details can be located here.
-Our Data Protection Officer can be contacted by e-mail at firstname.lastname@example.org.
+Our principal address is The Port, Rosehill, New Barn Lane, Cheltenham, GL52 3LZ , our contact details can be located on our Portman webpage.
+Our Data Protection Officer can be contacted by e-mail at email@example.com.

 Scope of privacy notice

 This privacy notice applies to anyone who interacts with us about our products and services in any way (for example, by e-mail, through our website, by phone).

 We may collect the following kinds of information about you:

 You may give us information about you through the following:

 Our website, like many others, uses third party cookies, helping us improve the performance of our website and digital marketing, to provide you with a better user experience.

 These cookies monitor activity throughout our website using third-party providers.
 We track which sources are effective at helping visitors find our website and make calls to us, navigation journeys throughout, and pages visited.
 We may use IP addresses, geo-location data and caller telephone numbers.

 ‘Cookies’ are small text files that are stored by the website browser (for example, Internet Explorer or Safari) on your computer or mobile device.
 They are widely used in order to make websites work, or work in a better, more efficient way.
 They can do this because websites use them to recognise you and remember important information that will make your use of a website more convenient.

 You can set your browser not to accept cookies and the above websites tell you how to remove cookies from your browser.